enysojkova/Eny-S/README.md

 ### in my free-time
 When it comes to work, I can seem very calculating.
 Or at least when I chose my career.
 In my personal life, I don't know what I'm doing half the time.
 And most of the time, I have no idea what's gonna come, not to mention my terrible memory.
 I prefer to say I'm spontaneous or distracted, my friends think I'm prematurely senile.

+All jokes aside, in case it's raining i don't mind spending the day indoors drawing/painting.
+Or being out in the best company - my dear friends.
+An everyday must-do is going out with my dog.
+Preferably wondering through the mountains or the woods near my town.

+I'm a big theatre fan - movie, performance, ballet, drama.
+My passion is definitely music.
+To me, summer is for the big stage concerts or tiny acoustic nights at the local bar.

+I'd say travelling must be in my DNA.
+My parents and my grandparents travelled half the world.
+Me and my brother seem to be following their footsteps for now.
+Although he's more driven to the sea and surfing, whereas I lean towards the mountains and skiing.